 In January of 2003 I moved up to my land in the Southern Oregon forest to build a new life and home.
 The first year I built my shop.
 The next several years I concentrated on my non-guitar related art... functional art furniture.
 I'm not sure where my interest in art furniture came from, but I'm pretty sure it stemmed from the same core as my guitar building desire...
 I didn't have the finances to buy the quality I wanted, so why not build it.
 And if I'm going to build it, why not make it really unique and cool?
 I was always challenged and intrigued by how to take a necessary function and create a utensil to achieve that function in a unique and beautiful way.
 I loved it!
 Unfortunately I never seemed to get around to building my own furniture.
 Everything I built usually was sold... pretty much just like the guitars.
 Funny how life works, eh?

 Soon, my fiery passion for guitars, which a few years earlier had burned out, started to smolder again.
 In mid 2006 I sat down at my drawing table and designed a new guitar... the P-1.
 It was a combination of all the things I had wanted to do in prior years but hadn't gotten to, and since it was "my" guitar, I could design it my way, not Fender's or any other companies way.
 That day John Page Guitars was born.
-Since then the line has grown to six guitar models, a bass, and a line of hand-made wood and stainless steel bridge saddles...
+Since then the line has grown to seven guitar models, two bass models, a production version of my guitars, John Page Classic, and a line of hand-made wood and stainless steel bridge saddles...
 JP Woodtone.
 Oh, and I figured why not throw my art smack dab in the middle of the guitars too.
 So I have created, and am still creating, some very unique art guitars.
 Some by myself, and some in collaboration with some good artist friends...
 Pamelina Hovnatanian, John "CRASH" Matos, and Vince Carl.

 I'm back... the passion is back... the guitars are back!
 I build a very low number of custom guitars per year, by hand, by myself, the way I think they should be built.
 I put an enormous amount of time into each instrument and give it all the time it needs in between each operation to be built the way I think it should be.
 I have always tried to let my art lead me in the direction I should go...
 I can always trust the art.